Zungrysoft/PowerSurge/readme.txt

 ========
 Features
 ========
-- 5 brand new monsters!
-You'll have to face the Gunner, the Lost Soul, the Pain Elemental, the Devil, and the Thundergolem!
+- Five brand new monsters!
+You'll have to face the Gunner, the Lost Soul, the Pain Elemental, the Devil, and the Photon Goliath!
 - Tough choices about your arsenal.
 You can't take your weapons for granted anymore...
 - Meltdown difficulty.
 Like Hard but with even more monsters and slightly longer levels.
 This will challenge even Quake veterans!